Income Tax: What Is It and How Does It Work?

 • You must file your federal income tax return with the IRS, by mail or electronically.
 In order to file, you must have all the necessary year-end income documents, including those from your employers and financial institutions.

-• The IRS recommends taxpayers file electronically, since it can take six months or more to process a paper return.
+• The IRS recommends taxpayers file electronically, since it can take six weeks or more to process a paper return.
 Electronic files move much more quickly through the system.

 Brief History of How Income Taxes Came to Be

 Now that you know what income tax is, here’s a quick look at how it came into being in America.
-The first federal income tax came about in 1861, as a way to finance the Civil War effort.
+The first federal income tax came about in 1861 as a way to finance the Civil War effort.
 A year later, Congress passed the Internal Revenue Act which created the Bureau of Internal Revenue, which eventually evolved into today’s IRS.
-But income tax didn’t have the substantial support after the Civil War and was repealed in 1872.
+But income tax didn’t have substantial support after the Civil War and was repealed in 1872.

 Federal income tax made a short comeback in 1894, but the next year it was ruled unconstitutional by the Supreme Court.
 This verdict was based on the grounds it was a direct tax and not apportioned among the states on the basis of population.